Like this post? Help us by sharing it!

 Though you can never expect to get Angkor to yourself, one of the best times to look around is directly after dawn, when many tourists then head back to town for breakfast.
 In this excellent and comprehensive article by Travelfish, Caroline Major recommends taking in the galleries before climbing the tower – as most tourists will charge straight to the top of the temple right off the bat.

 When you do come to climb to the summit, remember that there is an enforced dress code (you must cover your shoulders and knees – and not just with a sarong or scarf).
 Also be sure to check before you climb, as the summit is often closed for religious holidays.

 Itching to see Angkor for yourself?
-Join tour leader Richard Pearce on Indochina Encompassed small group tour and explore Vietnam, Laos and, of course, Cambodia.
+Join tour leader Richard Pearce on Vietnam & Cambodia Uncovered small group tour.